reisenberger/architecture-center/docs/guide/design-principles/design-for-operations.md

 **Instrument for monitoring**.
 Monitoring gives insight into how well (or poorly) an application is performing, in terms of availability, performance, and system health.
 For example, monitoring tells you whether you are meeting your SLA.
 Monitoring happens during the normal operation of the system.
 It should be as close to real-time as possible, so that the operations staff can react to issues quickly.
 Ideally, monitoring can help avert problems before they lead to a critical failure.
 For more information, see [Monitoring and diagnostics][monitoring].

 **Instrument for root cause analysis**.
-Root cause analysis is the process of finding the underlying cause of a failures.
+Root cause analysis is the process of finding the underlying cause of failures.
 It occurs after a failure has already happened.

 **Use distributed tracing**.
 Use a distributed tracing system that is designed for concurrency, asynchrony, and cloud scale.
 Traces should include a correlation ID that flows across service boundaries.
 A single operation may involve calls to multiple application services.
 If an operation fails, the correlation ID helps to pinpoint the cause of the failure.